khtamkivi/white_stork_tracking/README.md

 The notebooks aim to answer a seemingly simple question - has the global land surface temperature rise and climate warming had an effect on white stork migration behaviour over the years?

-This question requires extensive tracking data cleaning, migration period labelling, migration behaviour statistics, migration path clustering and in the end a rather short correlation analysis.
+Answering this question requires extensive tracking data cleaning, migration period labelling, migration behaviour statistics, migration path clustering and in the end a rather short correlation analysis.
 The repository also holds a dashboard.py file that allows the user to visualise the migration paths of different individuals.